DoctorLai/steem-load-balancer/README.md

 - max_payload_size: Max payload size.
 - max_jussi_number_diff: Not used yet.
 - loggging_max_body_len: truncate the request.body in log.
 - retry_count: Retry count for GET and POST forward requests.
+There is a 100ms between retries.

 ## Installation
 Clone the Repository: